 Born and raised in Washington DC, Ellie Walton is passionate about honouring and sharing stories of everyday revolutionaries.

 She picked up a video camera for the first time at eleven years old and never looked back.
-Ellie has a lifelong commitment to amplify voices fighting for justice.
+Ellie has a lifelong commitment to amplifying voices fighting for justice.

 It was here where Ellie’s documentary Brave Girls was aired.
-This hour long documentary was shot over four years and explores the day to day life of young women in India who are bound to Indian norms and tradition of arranged marriages.
+This hour-long documentary was shot over four years and explores the day-to-day life of young women in India who are bound to Indian norms and the tradition of arranged marriages.
 It is through the documentary we see who brave these girls were to go against tradition and follow their hearts and desires to further their education.

 Ellie’s bright lust for life is unquestionable.
-It is through empathy and having an curious mindset that she is able to bring to the screen a world we may never have known otherwise.
+It is through empathy and having a curious mindset that she is able to bring to the screen a world we may never have known otherwise.